Couple: $20.00 per year

 10. If a tractor is bought or sold during the pulling season, the points will start at zero (0) for the new owner.
 Previous owner retains points for the season earned to date of sale.
 Points money will be paid out at club banquet to each owner for the year.

-11. MEMBERSHIP MUST BE PAID TO VOTE AT MEETINGS AND AT PULLS.
+11. MEMBERSHIP AND POINTS MUST BE PAID TO VOTE AT MEETINGS AND AT PULLS.

-12. All tractors must join points and membership at clubs third (3rd) pulling event.
+12. All tractors must join points and membership by/at clubs third (3rd) pulling event.

 13. 75 foot shut down, 2nd pull counts – must adjust weights.